solidzone/mailmeteor-landing/mail-merge-gmail.md

 If your email activity is normal, you should not worry about compromising your reputation.
 It is important to abide by Google's anti-spam policies to maximize your email deliverability.

-As a rule of thumb, Google will block your emails if your sending meet one of these conditions:
+As a rule of thumb, Google will block your emails if your email merge meets one of these conditions:

 - 10 recipients in your campaign marked your email as spam
 - 10 emails fell into your recipients' spam folder

 In those cases, you might receive a message from Gmail saying “_you have reached a limit for sending mail.
 Your message was not sent_”.
 If your activity is considered spam, your account might be blocked by Gmail too.
-The good news is that by following our advice in this guide, you will avoid troubles using mail merge with Gmail.
+Fortunately, if you follow the guidelines presented in this guide, you will avoid troubles using mail merge with Gmail.

-_What is the maximum number of emails I can send from Gmail?
-What are the limitations of mail merge in Gmail?_
+**_What is the maximum number of emails that I can send from Gmail?
+What are the limitations of mail merge in Gmail?_**

 ![Gmail sending limits](/assets/img/blog/mail-merge-gmail/gmail-sending-limits.png)